Impact of Connectivity on Laplacian Representations in Reinforcement Learning: Numerical Simulations

 \section{Numerical Simulations}

-The scope of this numerical evaluation is to validate and visualize the implications of the theoretical results derived in previous sections.
-In particular, we want to highlight the role of connectivity, given by $\lambda_2$, in the truncation error. \paragraph{Environment.} We consider a family of deterministic grid-world environments parameterized by the grid size, shaped by $n$ rows and $m$ columns and the number of walls $w$ with $n, m, w \in \mathbb{N}$.
+The scope of this numerical evaluation is to validate and visualize the implications of the theoretical results derived in previous sections.\footnote{Code available at: \href{https://github.com/pierriccardo/laprep}{https://github.com/pierriccardo/laprep}} In particular, we want to highlight the role of connectivity, given by $\lambda_2$, in the truncation error.
+Visualizations of the impact of the connectivity of the MDP on $\lambda_2$ are in Appendix \ref{app:visualizations}, as well as additional simulations on stochastic environments and different tasks in Appendix \ref{app:additional_simulations}. \paragraph{Environment.} We consider a family of deterministic grid-world environments parameterized by the grid size, shaped by $n$ rows and $m$ columns and the number of walls $w$ with $n, m, w \in \mathbb{N}$.
 Each grid contains exactly a single goal located at the bottom-right corner for simplicity.
 The state space consists of all non-wall cells in the grid.
 The agent has access to four deterministic actions corresponding to the cardinal points.
 Transitions are deterministic, and if an action would lead the agent into a wall or out of bounds, the agent remains in its current state.
 The agent is rewarded $+1$ for transitioning to the goal state and receives $-1$ reward for all the other transitions.
 At reset, after reaching the maximum number of steps or the goal, the agent is teleported to a random state uniformly.